atet/mobile_app_marketing/README.md

 ***<center>I am not a lawyer and am not providing any legal advice here.</center>***

-* In order to collect _any_ user data from an app on the Google Play Store, **you must provide a link to a user agreement that exists online**.
+* In order to collect _any_ user data from an app on the Google Play Store, **you must provide a link to your user agreement that exists online**.
 * It is your responsibility to protect any user information you collect for marketing analytics, etc.

 [Back to Top](#table-of-contents)